GiuseppeGarone/Sekhmet3DViewer/README.md

 The goal of the whole project was to create low-poly 3D models and use them in an interactive context, such as a web app.
 The models are statues representing the Sekhmet goddess, and were 3D-scanned by the Turin's Museo Egizio.
 The project started with the optimization of the assets and ended with the development of a web viewer.

 ## How it works
 Use the dropdown list to choose the model you want to display.
 Once the model is loaded, you can rotate/pan/zoom the camera around it.
 You can switch to another model at any time.
-The two orange buttons allows to rotate the model and to toggle some information about the model.
+Two orange buttons allows to rotate the model and to toggle some information about the model.

 ![image1](res/example.jpg "How it works")